weifanjiang/DISQUS_DATA_COLLECTION/README.md

-# DISQUS_DATA_COLLECTION
+# DISQUS data collection

-To collect comment from DISQUS-hosted discussion boards
+To collect data on discussion boards hosted by [DISQUS](https://disqus.com/).

+## Content

+- istheservicedown: Contains messages posted on [Is The Service Down](https://istheservicedown.com/).